tsmit291/web_sockets/chatRoom.md

 In your `app.js`:

 1. Instead of using a `console.log` in your `socket.on` callback, use `io.emit` to emit the message.
-Once again, this method takes two arguments: the first is the name of the event, the second is the data you want to emit.

 In our `chat.js`